-- The Victim Bill of Rights makes sure you're provided with necessary information.
+- The Victim Bill of Rights provides you with information about your rights.

 - Victim/Witness Information will help you locate programs.
 Each District Attorney’s office has a victim/witness assistance program that may be able to help you.

 - The state Attorney General's office also serves victims and witnesses in a variety of ways.
 See Resources for Victims or Victims of Violent Crime.

-In addition, there are many other resources that may be available to assist in getting counseling, compensation, and to help with court appearances.
-2 sources of assistance are listed below:
+In addition, there are many other resources that may be available to help you get counseling, compensation, and to help with court appearances, including: